Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Structure functions in rotating turbulence

 \section{Structure functions in rotating turbulence}

-The Coriolis force plays a significant effect on the geometry and hence statistics of turbulence.
-Dimensionally, rotation sets an (inverse) time-scale in the problem resulting in a characteristic (Zeman) scale $l_\Omega \sim \sqrt{\frac{\epsilon}{\mb{\Omega}^3}}$ (or wavenumber $k_\Omega \sim \sqrt{\frac{\mb{\Omega}^3}{\epsilon}}$) where the rotational and fluid (eddy) turnover time-scales match~\cite{Zeman_1994}.
-For finitely small values of the Zeman scale (corresponding to $Ro\ll 1$), the two-point statistics, most usefully characterized by the (Fourier space) kinetic energy spectrum $E(k) = |u(k)|^2$, shows a dual-cascade: For wavenumbers $k < k_\Omega$, $E(k) \sim k^{-2}$~\cite{Zeman1994,Zhou1995,Yeung1998,Baroud2002,Baroud2003,Hattori2004,Biferale2016} and for $k > k_\Omega$, the usual Kolmogorov spectrum $E(k) \sim k^{-5/3}$.
+The Coriolis force plays a significant effect on the statistics of turbulence.
+Dimensionally, rotation sets an (inverse) time-scale in the problem resulting in a characteristic (Zeman) scale $l_\Omega \sim \sqrt{{\epsilon}/{{\Omega}^3}}$ (or wavenumber $k_\Omega \sim \sqrt{{{\Omega}^3}/{\epsilon}}$) where the rotational and fluid (eddy) turnover time-scales match~\cite{Zeman1994}.
+For finitely small values of the Zeman scale (corresponding to $Ro\ll 1$), the two-point statistics, most usefully characterized by the (Fourier space) kinetic energy spectrum $E(k) = |u(k)|^2$, shows a dual-cascade~\cite{Zeman1994,Zhou1995,Yeung1998,Baroud2002,Baroud2003,Hattori2004,Biferale2016}: For wavenumbers $k < k_\Omega$, $E(k) \sim k^{-2}$ and for $k > k_\Omega$, the usual Kolmogorov spectrum $E(k) \sim k^{-5/3}$.
 The dual cascade energy spectrum phenomenology is central to theories of rotating turbulence.
-It is tempting to now ask if low-dimensional dynamical systems, which mimic the formal structure of the Navier-Stokes equations but are neither rigorously derived from them nor sensitive to the geometrical reorganisation of flows under rotation, show any evidence of this new rotation-induced scaling regime.
-Remarkably, simulations of the shell model---which is devoid of geometry but only respect the formal structure of the Navier-Stokes equation---shows the exact same scaling behaviour (for the shell model, the energy spectrum is $E(k_n) = |u(k_n)|^2/k_n$ with an associated Zeman scale defined as above).
+It is tempting to now ask if low-dimensional dynamical systems, which mimic the formal structure of the Navier--Stokes equation but are neither rigorously derived from them nor sensitive to the geometrical reorganisation of flows under rotation, show any evidence of this new rotation-induced scaling regime.
+Remarkably, simulations of the shell model---which is devoid of geometry but only respects the formal structure of the Navier--Stokes equation---shows the exact same scaling behaviour. {(For the shell model, the energy spectrum is defined as $E(k_n) = |u(k_n)|^2/k_n$ with an associated Zeman scale defined as above.)}